We love throwing Lego Robotics birthday parties for kids!

 In the meantime, it’s actually not too too hard to make your own (unless you have a Mindstorms fan and want to build the candle above; directions here).

 Just remember to set everyone’s expectations correctly.
-Let’s face it: If your creation looks vaguely Lego-ish and is slathered in sugar, who’s going to complain, especially after one of our amazing parties?
+Let’s face it: If your creation looks vaguely Lego-ish and is slathered in sugar, who’s going to complain, especially after one of The Great Adventure Lab‘s amazing parties?

 1. Quick and dirty.